 It all sounds nice in theory, right?

-But how much does Google AdWords cost — and more importantly, how do you come up with the initial capital needed to advertise on Google?
+But how much does Google Ads cost — and more importantly, how do you come up with the initial capital needed to advertise on Google?

-Here’s how to calculate your AdWords budget so that you don’t end up swimming in a sea of debt.
+Here’s how to calculate your Google ads budget so that you don’t end up swimming in a sea of debt.

 Most marketing activities are costly and can deplete your budget fast.